-KidsLife is a payment provider that fulfils statutory tasks.
+KidsLife is a payment provider that performs statutory tasks.
 We receive a variety of data from the government in that context, which is essential for carrying out those statutory tasks.
-Just like the data that we receive directly from yourself, this data also benefits from rigorous and robust protection, incorporating all the necessary safeguards to ensure that it is stored, processed and, where necessary, deleted in a secure manner.
+Just like the data that we receive directly from you, this data also benefits from rigorous and robust protection, incorporating all the necessary safeguards to ensure that it is stored, processed and, where necessary, deleted in a secure manner.

 KidsLife occasionally receives data from third parties.
 Here, too, a number of conditions apply.
 This invariably concerns data that is supplied by a trusted third party.
 Thus it concerns data that has been lawfully collected and shared with us.

 KidsLife only processes the personal data necessary for fulfilling certain purposes.
 First and foremost, we use your data to provide you with our services.
 For example, we use your financial data in order to make payments to the correct bank account number, or your family and/or medical and psychosocial data to ensure that you receive the social and/or care allowances to which you are entitled.

 Finally, we also use your data to keep you informed about our services.
 If you do not wish to be kept informed, you can withdraw your consent at any time.